 All student transcripts are located in the Registrar's Office in Kennewash Hall on the second floor.
-Transcripts are maintained in the Campus Anyware student database system and only select personnel have access to these transcripts.
-A student may request a copy of their transcripts from the Registrar, however, if a student is requesting an official copy of their transcripts they must fill out a request for official transcript form and pay the required three (\$3) dollars for the official transcript.
-The student may pick up the sealed official transcript and hand deliver it to the institution requesting the transcript, or the Registrar will mail it to the institution.
+Transcripts are maintained in the Campus AnyWare student database system and only select personnel have access to these transcripts.
+A student may access an unofficial copy of their transcripts from the Stone Child College Website, however, if a student is requesting an official copy of their transcripts, they must fill out a request for official transcript form and pay the required fee.
+The Registrar will mail the sealed official transcript to the institution requesting the transcript.